New Zealand Fashion

 Celebrating New Zealand’s cultural quirkiness, Kiwiana items make great souvenirs – or great gifts.
 You’ll have fun explaining the cultural importance of a tomato-shaped ketchup bottle!
 Reproductions of popular Kiwiana items are readily available in gift shops.

 Each town and city has its own shopping areas, but there are some highlights you should schedule into your itinerary.
 Auckland’s Newmarket, Ponsonby Road, Parnell and city centre, along with central Wellington, are renowned for boutiques, while Dunedin’s George and Princes Streets are great for art galleries and designer fashion.
-Christchurch offers fashion in the Re:START Container Mall (Cashel Street), Victoria Street and in Merivale.
+Christchurch offers fashion in Victoria Street and the stylish suburb of Merivale.
 Outside main centres, Napier (Hawke’s Bay), New Plymouth (Taranaki) and Cambridge (Waikato) are great shopping destinations.
 You’ll find world-class shopping in surprising places – keep an eye out for designer fashion in tiny beach towns or slick art galleries among the vineyards.
 The tiny Waikato village of Tirau has a main street lined with tempting little shops, and the historic small town of Greytown, an hour out of Wellington, is full of designer boutiques and quirky local stores stock selling everything from handbags, jewellery and art through to gourmet chocolates, antiques, homeware and rare books.

 Markets are a good place to pick up gifts and unique mementos while enjoying the atmosphere and feasting on gourmet treats.
 You’ll find everything from craft markets to farmers’ markets.
 Riccarton Market in Christchurch is big, bustling and hugely popular, offering goods from local artisans, while Auckland’s Otara Market is a Pacific-flavoured highlight where you can taste Pacific Island culinary specialities.
 Others include the Rotorua Night Market, Wellington’s Frank Kitts Underground Market and the iconic Creative Queenstown Arts and Crafts Market.
 Keep an eye out for harvest markets in late summer or autumn.